About the Program

 Our faculty members have extensive experience working with ensemble groups in church communities across the country.
 They are highly skilled musicians, ensemble directors, and liturgists who believe strongly in the role of ensemble music in liturgy and are passionate about helping ensemble members improve their skills to lead people to full, conscious, and active participation in liturgy.

-Our ensemble track is designed for instrumentalists and vocalists to improve their skills within an ensemble setting, all with a focus on helping facilitate full, conscious, and active participation in the liturgy.
+Our ensemble sessions for instrumentalists and vocalists are designed to improve skills within an ensemble setting, all with a focus on helping facilitate full, conscious, and active participation in the liturgy.
 Participants will work with a shared repertoire of music and rehearse as separate vocal and instrumental groups in some sessions and as a combined ensemble in other sessions.

 Additional activities

 The CLEF Summer Program includes many additional opportunities for learning, reflection, and connection.
-Some program highlights include large group sessions on topics relevant to ensemble musicians, a faculty concert, participant open mic night, and community social activities.
-Rob Ellig, master luthier, is available to inspect and perform repairs on guitars and other string instruments for an additional fee.
+Some program highlights include large group sessions on topics relevant to ensemble musicians, clinic day where participants can choose from multiple sessions in each time slot, a faculty concert, participant open mic night, evening jam sessions, and community social activities.
+Plus shared meals and free time to connect with your fellow ensemble musicians from across the country.

 About the Jesuit Spiritual Center